TalkingQuickly/talkingquickly.github.io/about.md

 Other projects include working as the software and embedded device developer behind the <a href="http://www.mousemet.com/" target="_blank">Mousemet Electronic Von Frey</a> and <a href="https://github.com/talkingquickly/dacker">Dacker</a>, an open source Docker orchestration tool written in Ruby.

 I travel as much as possible and write about it [here](/travel).

-If you only read one thing I've written, [I would suggest this](/2015/04/what-id-tell-myself-about-startups/).

 I'm always interested in chatting to new people whether it's about startups, tech, travel or photography.
 You can find me on twitter as <a href="http://www.twitter.com/talkingquickly"target="_blank">@talkingquickly</a> or by emailing <a href="mailto:ben@talkingquickly.co.uk">ben@talkingquickly.co.uk</a>.